Hasnainhasy/Demo/README.md

 # Demo
-THis is my second git repo
+This is my second git repository.
+Author Hasnain Abbasi.